Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Nathan Wiebe and Nicholas Rubin for valuable discussions.
+We are grateful to Nathan Wiebe and Nicholas Rubin for insightful discussions, and Alexey Uvarov, Sangeeth D. Kallullathil, Shreyas Malpathak, and Joshua T. Cantin for valuable comments on the manuscript.
 I.L. and A.F.I. gratefully appreciate financial support from the Mitacs Elevate Postdoctoral Fellowship and Zapata Computing Inc.

 \onecolumngrid